-The algorithm was then tested on images of the euthanized mouse, shown in Figures \ref{fig:TLI_mouse/linear_images} and \ref{fig:TLI_mouse/simul_1_harmonic_images}.
+The algorithm was then tested on images of the euthanized mouse, shown in Figures \ref{fig:TLI_mouse/linear_images} and \ref{fig:TLI_mouse/iterative_1_harmonic_images}.
 Once again, the Moiré artifacts are not visible when the proposed method is used.
-For the estimation of the phase step positions for the reference curve, the regularization weights chosen were $\lambda_n = 10^4$ for all n.
-For the sample phase steps, the regularization weights were $\lambda_{\Gamma} = 10^8$, $\lambda_{\Delta\phi} = 10^8$, and $\lambda_\Sigma = 10^8$.
-The order of magnitude of each weight was chosen so that the order of magnitude for the regularization term would be the same as the order of magnitude of the sum-squared error.
+To provide a better visual representation of the Moiré artifact removal, difference images are shown in Figure \ref{fig:TLI_mouse/difference_images}.